This blog post was originally posted on February 24, 2016 and was updated on February 4, 2020.

 If you’re looking for things to do in Seville in March, don’t camp out in front of your hotel TV watching the competition.
-Instead, catch seven of the best groups participating in the contest when they perform at the FIBES Auditorium right here in Seville on March 15 and 16.
+Instead, catch seven of the best groups participating in the contest when they perform at the FIBES Auditorium right here in Seville.
 Known as El Falla de Sevilla, the event promises a once-in-a-lifetime chance to experience the cultural heart and soul of Carnival, and as a bonus, it’s perfect for the whole family.

 Journey back to ancient Rome

 Just nine kilometers north of Seville lies one of the region’s most undeniably precious cultural gems.
 The ancient Roman settlement of Italica serves as a stunningly well-preserved example of Roman architecture and allows us to easily imagine what life must have been like in this key Iberian city thousands of years ago.